Botched npm Update Crashes Linux Systems, Forces Users to Reinstall - Slashdot

 The mtree utility compares the file hierarchy rooted in the current

-directory against a specification read from the standard in
+directory against a specification read from the standard input.
+Mes-

+sages are written to the standard output for any files whose character-

 Re: (Score:2)